aminrj/aminrj.github.io/_posts/2026-03-30-building-cybersecurity-ai-agent-2026.md

 `temperature=0` is non-negotiable for agents.
 Non-determinism is useful for creative tasks.
 For security analysis you need the same routing decision for the same data.

-### The Tool Layer: Native vs MCP — With Security Context
+### The tool layer: native vs MCP — with security context

 **LangChain native tools** (`@tool` decorator) are Python functions that live in the same process as your agent.
 Simple, fast, easy to audit.
 Their descriptions are static — written in your code.